-- How long you’ve had credit accounts, or your age of credit.
+- How long you’ve had credit accounts or your age of credit?

 - The types of credit you have (the kind with fixed payments, like an auto loan, or variable payments, like a credit card).

 Your credit score is a number that determines how much you can borrow.
-With good scores being around 700 or higher, it’s important for people with low balances to keep up on their account activity because these numbers will fluctuate depending upon the amount of loans taken out in certain periods throughout one’s life cycle when compared against other individuals who have paid off all debts over time- especially if they’re still acquiring new ones at an accelerated rate!
+With good scores being around 700 or higher, it's important for people with low balances to keep up on their account activity because these numbers will fluctuate depending upon the number of loans taken out in certain periods throughout one’s life cycle when compared against others individuals who have paid off all debts over time- especially if they're still acquiring new ones at an accelerated rate!

 When looking for a credit card or loan, the lender will check your score to determine if you're eligible.
 It's important that students monitor their own scores so they can understand what kind of person might be lenders size them up before applying with confidence in who is lending money from behind closed doors!

-Your credit reports are a comprehensive list of all the lines you have and where they’re from, but they don’t contain your score.
-The three major agencies that compile this data – Equifax, Experian & Transunion- work together to produce an accurate document containing important information about how well managed one’s finances currently seem like in comparison with others around them who take out loans or mortgages too easily without thinking long term consequences on their future earnings potential due simply because there was no other option available at time!
+Your credit reports are a comprehensive list of all the lines you have and where they’re from, but they don't contain your score.
+The three major agencies that compile this data - Equifax, Experian & Transunion- work together to produce an accurate document containing important information about how well-managed one's finances currently seem in comparison with others around them who take out loans or mortgages too easily without thinking long term consequences on their future earnings potential due simply because there was no other option available at the time!

-Whether it’s your first time or you’re just getting started, a credit report is necessary for some things.
-Credit reports can determine applicants’ eligibility in loans and rentals among other things so keeping track of them will be helpful as well!
+Whether it's your first time or you're just getting started, a credit report is necessary for some things.
+Credit reports can determine applicants' eligibility for loans and rentals among other things so keeping track of them will be helpful as well!

 Credit Score vs Credit Report: Key Differences

-Your credit score is a number that lenders use to determine whether or not you’re approved for mortgage loans, car payments and other forms of consumer debt.
-The way it works is when they look at your report with this information in mind – what’s listed there will affect how much interest rates are on things like personal checks!
+Your credit score is a number that lenders use to determine whether or not you're approved for mortgage loans, car payments, and other forms of consumer debt.
+The way it works is when they look at your report with this information in mind - what's listed there will affect how much interest rates are on things like personal checks!

-Your credit score is important, but it’s even more powerful when you know where to find your reports.
-If there are problems with any of the three major nationwide databases that provide this information ( Experian®, Equifax® or TransUnion®), get those fixed first and then work on improving other aspects such as outstanding balances and debts owed exclusively in order raise your FICO rating quickly!
+Your credit score is important, but it's even more powerful when you know where to find your reports.
+If there are problems with any of the three major nationwide databases that provide this information ( Experian®, Equifax® or TransUnion®), get those fixed first and then work on improving other aspects such as outstanding balances and debts owed exclusively in order to raise your FICO rating quickly!